-- While using WordPress avoid the use of default WordPress “admin” user.
-Always use a unique secure admin username and as much as possible complex password, preferably with an unusual combination of letters, numbers and special characters.
+- In steps to secure WordPress website While we are using WordPress avoids the use of default WordPress “admin” user.
+Steps to secure WordPress website Always use unique secure admin username and as much as possible complex password, preferably with an unusual combination of letters, numbers and special characters.

 - It happened most websites are compromised when the core files or plugins are out-of-date.
 There need to pay attention when WordPress community or any developers announce updates related, and make sure you have the latest versions on your site.

-- As there is need to use plugin for extra functionality but do not overdo plugin installation.
-Install only an essential plugins, and read their reviews so you know which are from trusted sources.
+- As there is a need to use a plugin for extra functionality but do not overdo plugin installation.
+Install only essential plugins, and read their reviews so you know which are from trusted sources.

-- Always keep all plugins and themes added in your blog updates to latest version.
+- Always keep all plugins and themes added in your blog updates to the latest version.
 New versions always come with many new features and security fixes.
-So, regular updating plugins and themes is necessary.
+So, regular updating plugins and themes are necessary.
 Most of the time it happened that, these third party plugins & themes are the victim for vulnerability in WordPress websites.
-Attackers can exploit these plugins only to gain access to your website or inject malicious script in your WordPress website.
+Attackers can exploit these plugins only to gain access to your website or inject malicious script on your WordPress website.

-- Always use as much as strong password for your WP account.
-WordPress bruteforcing tools are freely available.
-So, do not take such risk.
-Use a long password with combination of capital letters, small case letters, numbers and special characters.
+- Always use as much as the strong password for your WP account.
+WordPress brute-forcing tools are freely available.
+So, do not take such a risk.
+Use a long password with a combination of capital letters, small case letters, numbers, and special characters.
 A combination of these makes your password strong which is hard to guess.

 Some more you can try

 I hope it will help many your comment are appreciated.